miketabb33/michaels-articles/articles/oauth.md

 ## Section 3-6: Server Side, Native, and SPA’s
 ### Server Side
-1. Server Side apps are confidential clients and can use client secrets This basic idea of this flow can be used both mobile and JavaScript apps.
+Server Side apps are confidential clients and can use client secrets.
+Server Side authentication can securely authenticate over https.

 ### Native
-2. Native are public client and should use the PKCE extension.
+Native Applications are public clients because their binaries can be inspected.
+They should use the PKCE extension for authentication.

 ### SPA
-1. JavaScript app’s can securely obtain the access token using the PKCE extension.
-2. Storing the access token is not safe.
+JavaScript app’s can securely obtain the access token using the PKCE extension.
+In addition, storing the access token with browser storage is not secure.
-3. Any scripts run in the browser can access the same storage locations as the code:
+Any scripts run in the browser can access the same storage locations as the code:
 1. Code runtime scripts (hot linking)
 2. Scripts the users install on their browser.
-4. The recommend approach for JavaScript apps is to deny it access to the access token.
+The recommend approach for JavaScript apps is to deny it access to the access token.
 1. Use a dynamic backend server which serves the client code and acts as a proxy for all API calls.
 2. Use the front channel to get the authorization code.
 3. The browser sends the authorization code to a dynamic backend server, which then interacts with the authorization server to obtains the access token.
 4. The browser uses an HTTP only session cookie that maps to the access token in the proxy backend.

 ## Section 7: Internet of Things
-1. IoT don’t always have keyboards, and when they do, it’s typically not ideal for the user.
-2. There typically isn't always a browser to use a front channel to have the user login.
+IoT don’t always have keyboards, and when they do, it’s typically not ideal for the user.
+In addition, there isn't always a browser to use a front channel for user login.
+Imagine a logging into netflix on a smart TV, a search engine isn't always available.

 ### Device Flow
 1. Separates the device that gets the access token from the device that the user is using to login.